Copyright Yorkshire Water Services Limited

 You can however formally request access to the personal information we hold about you by getting in touch through any of our customer service channels, but we’ll ask you to provide evidence of your identity before we process your request.
 We may also contact you to clarify your request or to ensure we have all the information we need to fully meet your request.

-Privacy Law requires us to respond to your request within 30 calendar days of verifying your identity (or within three months for more complex cases).
-You’ll receive a full response as soon as we can reasonably provide one and we aim to resolve all subject access requests within 30 calendar days from confirming your identity.
-In more complex cases where we cannot provide a full substantive response within that time frame, we’ll write to you within 30 calendar days to explain why an extension is needed.
+Privacy Law requires us to respond to your request within one month of verifying your identity (or within three months for more complex cases).
+You’ll receive a full response as soon as we can reasonably provide one and we aim to resolve all subject access requests within one month from confirming your identity.
+In more complex cases where we cannot provide a full substantive response within that time frame, we’ll write to you within one month to explain why an extension is needed.

 We don’t charge for subject access requests.